 Introduction

-The scholarly study of apocalypticism has undergone significant transformation since the pioneering work of Klaus Koch, Paul Hanson, and John J. Collins.
-Collins's influential definition of the apocalypse as "a genre of revelatory literature with a narrative framework, in which a revelation is mediated by an otherworldly being to a human recipient, disclosing a transcendent reality which is both temporal, insofar as it envisages eschatological salvation, and spatial, insofar as it involves another, supernatural world" has become the standard starting point for genre analysis.
-Understanding the conventions of this genre is essential for responsible biblical interpretation.
+John J. Collins provided the field's most influential genre definition in 1979: "a genre of revelatory literature with a narrative framework, in which a revelation is mediated by an otherworldly being to a human recipient, disclosing a transcendent reality which is both temporal, insofar as it envisages eschatological salvation, and spatial, insofar as it involves another, supernatural world."
+This definition emerged from Collins's analysis of Jewish apocalypses from 250 BCE to 250 CE, establishing formal criteria that distinguish apocalyptic from prophecy, wisdom, or historical narrative.

 Biblical Foundation